 Composer/conductor Brian Irvine’s huge body of work includes operas, orchestral works, large-scale participatory work, films, multi-media installations, dance works as well as ensemble, solo, and chamber pieces.
 His sound world is a personal concoction of contemporary classical, cartoon, punk, jazz, thrash and trash.
 It often takes the form of giant super structures - as in the head on collision of two symphony orchestras, or the 7 day performance installation of 3000 collected objects, symphony orchestra, choir, intervention performers and soloists in NEST (the Northern Ireland Artists Taking The lead commission for the London 2012 Olympics).

 Brian is working in a specific geographical area just outside the city centre to the East.
 It is economically deprived and neglected, culturally underserved or even unserved, with housing nestled amongst industrial units.
-Brian intends to base himself there an engage with a wide range of groups, run open workshops and develop the creative work as the residency develops working with homeless people and the largely white working classes.
+Brian intends to base himself there an engage with a wide range of people. .

-Brian will kick off his workshops there in March.
-He’ll explore forming music groups within the community, and a call out is being organised with older people in Pickering and Ferens homes for people who have some musical skill (however rusty!) to contribute to the Big Elastic Band.
-Residents at The Crossings (place of change schemes for former homeless people) are keen to form a band and are inviting people from the surrounding area to get involved.
-Buckingham Day Centre for older people with Dementia is gathering up its secret musicians to get involved too.
+Brian will kick off his work in March.
+He’ll explore forming music groups within the communitywith older people in Pickering and Ferens Homes who will form the Big Elastic Band andresidents at The Crossings and Emmaus Hull (place of change schemes for former homeless people) being invited to form a band.
+Buckingham Day Centre for older people with Dementia is gathering up its secret musicians to get involved too

-Brian is also holding a composition masterclass in May based on improvisation, open to all.
+Brian is also holding a composition masterclass in May based on improvisation, open to all, as part of Albemarle Saturdays project.

 Acknowledgements: